Year 4 – Overview for the Summer Terms

-The most effective way to learn to read is to do to every day.
+The most effective way to learn to read is to do it every day.
 Please continue to read with your child and record their reading in their reading record even if they choose to read something of their own.

 To build on their knowledge of times tables the children will continue to be provided with activities to complete each week.

-They will continue with Monster maths each Wednesday and have the sheets to take home to practise.
+They will continue with Monster maths each Thursday and have the sheets to take home to practise.

 PE will usually take place on a Wednesday but PE kits should be brought in on a Monday and should stay in school all week.
 We run every day so all children need trainers in school.